-Sew a Modern Table Runner with Half Square Triangles! {free sewing pattern}
+Sew a Stunning Modern Table Runner with Half Square Triangles: free sewing pattern

 This blog post has been converted to an optional PDF that’s optimized for printing.
 Find it here.
-The pattern in the blog post below is totally free to read, print, and sew!
+The free Modern Half Square Triangle Table Runner Pattern is included in the blog post below and is free to read, print, and sew!
 Just hit CTRL +P on your computer to print.
-The Optimized for Printing PDF download for $2 is totally optional.
+The PDF download is inexpensive and optional.
+Did you know you can get ALL the Optimized for Printing PDF files organized in a library for you to access anytime you want?
+Check it out.

 Since I think everything looks better quilted, I grabbed my chance to play with my quilting rulers and quilt echo lines, arcs, and orange peels all over my table runner.
 Don’t worry – I’ll tell you which rulers in the post below.